DataDog/hiring-engineers/answers.md

  - "env:test"
 ```

 Once you've added your tags, save your `datadog.yaml` file and restart the agent.
-To do so, Windows users will run `"%PROGRAMFILES%\Datadog\Datadog Agent\bin\agent.exe" restart-service` from command prompt.
+To do so, Windows users will run `"%PROGRAMFILES%\Datadog\Datadog Agent\bin\agent.exe" restart-service` from a command prompt.
 For non-Windows users you'll need to search for the agent commands relevant to your OS in [Datadog Docs](https://docs.datadoghq.com/).

 With that done your host machine should now be visible in from the Datadog browser client.
 Log into DatadogHQ, navigate to Infrastructure->Host Map, and you should see your host machine with it's relevant tags.